 Sometimes we need compliance in schools.
 These are our nonnegotiables.
-One of these areas is teaching students how to conduct themselves in school.
+One area is teaching students how to conduct themselves in school.
 This includes walking quietly in the hallways, not interrupting others, and eating politely.
-Classroom Dojo can be used in the beginning of the school year to reinfoce the behaviors we teach students.
+Classroom Dojo can be used in the beginning of the school year to reinforce the behaviors we teach students.
 These behaviors require low levels of cognition, but are vital to sustaining a quality learning environment.

 - Individual Behavior Charts